csujedihy/lc-all-solutions/038.count-and-say/question.md

-The count-and-say sequence is the sequence of integers beginning as follows:
+The count-and-say sequence is the sequence of integers with the first five terms as following:

-1, 11, 21, 1211, 111221, ...
+1. 1
+2. 11
+3. 21
+4. 1211
+5. 111221